levatas-agency/engineering/values.md

 At Levatas, a great Software Engineer…

 1. Is passionate about software development.
 Great engineers have a passion for coding beyond anything else.
 They are passionate about helping shape the future of the Industry.
-They are experts in their craft and use it to constantly push the boundaries of what they know.
+They are experts in their craft and use it to push the boundaries of what they know.

 2. Is humble and self-motivated to learn.
-Great engineers understand the importance of growing their skills by constantly learning.
+Great engineers understand the importance of growing their skills.
 They are willing to leverage existing solutions, listen to others, and keep challenging the status quo to make things better every single day.

 3. Pursues technical excellence.
 Great engineers continually try to get better at what they do and the way they do it.
 They never stop or get complacent.
-They are their own biggest critic and strive to elevate the quality of every facet of their work.
+They are their biggest critic and strive to elevate the quality of every facet of their work.

 4. Share experiences.
 Great engineers understand the real value of sharing experiences with their peers.
 They constantly look for ways to make the team around them look better by finding areas where others struggle and supporting them.